Bar vs Liquid Soap: Natural Benefits & Differences by Ollie Skincare

 The journey from raw ingredients to the final product is where bar and liquid soaps first start to diverge.

-Bar Soap: Imagine a cozy kitchen where natural oils and fats are mixed with an alkali (usually lye) in a process called saponification.
-This creates a solid soap that's then molded into familiar shapes.
+Bar Soap: Imagine a cozy kitchen where natural oils and fats—sources of fatty acids—are mixed with an alkali (usually lye) in a process called saponification.
+This process creates cleansing agents by reacting fatty acids with alkali, resulting in a solid soap that's then molded into familiar shapes.
+Soaps are essentially salts of fatty acids, which are fundamental to their cleaning properties.
 It's like baking a cake, but instead of a delicious dessert, you get a squeaky-clean bar!

-Liquid Soap: Picture a more high-tech setup where oils are mixed with potassium hydroxide instead of sodium hydroxide (used in bar soaps).
-This creates a softer, more pliable soap that can be diluted with water to achieve the perfect pourable consistency.
-It's like making a smoothie—blend, pour, and enjoy!
+Liquid Soap: Picture a more high-tech setup where oils, which also provide fatty acids, are mixed with potassium hydroxide instead of sodium hydroxide (used in bar soaps).
+This chemical reaction also involves fatty acids, similar to those found in bar soap.
+It creates a softer, more pliable soap that can be diluted with water to achieve the perfect pourable consistency.
+Both bar and liquid soaps rely on the detergent properties of their cleansing agents to emulsify and remove dirt and oil.
+It's like making a smoothie—blend, pour, and savor the deliciousness!

 The ingredients list is where things get really interesting: